 - Having no stress management techniques or unhealthy coping methods

 The body is not meant to be in a constant state of stress, as it does not allow the body to repair itself and rest properly.
-This can lead to the breakdown of cellular processes, proper organ functions, and lead to disease.
+This can lead to the breakdown of cellular processes, and proper organ functions, and lead to disease.
 Chronic stress has been linked to heart disease, diabetes, and depression.

 - Mood fluctuations and/or irritability